skygorilla/teramoto-motorcycle-platform/README.md

 ### Issue: Push Fails (Timeout or `remote end hung up`)

-This often happens if the push size is too large for GitHub's default HTTP connection.
+This often happens if the push size is too large (e.g., >100MB) for GitHub's default HTTP connection.
+This can be caused by committing large files like images, audio, or build artifacts (`.next/` folder).

 **Solution: Use Git LFS and SSH**

-This repository is now configured to use **Git LFS (Large File Storage)** for images and audio files.
-This is the best way to handle large media.
+This repository is now configured to use **Git LFS (Large File Storage)** for images and audio files, and `.gitignore` to exclude build artifacts.
+This is the best way to handle large repositories.

 1.  **Install Git LFS on Your Machine (One-Time Setup):**
     If you don't have it, you need to install it.
 You can download it from [git-lfs.github.com](https://git-lfs.github.com).
-After installing, run:
+After installing, run this command once to activate Git LFS for your user account:
     ```bash
     git lfs install
     ```
-    This activates Git LFS for your user account.
-The `.gitattributes` file in this project will then automatically handle the rest.
+    The `.gitattributes` file in this project will then automatically handle tracking the correct files.

 2.  **Switch Your Git Remote to SSH (More Reliable):**
+    An SSH connection is more stable for large pushes.
 Check your current remote URL:
     ```bash
     git remote -v
     ```
-    If it shows an `https://` URL, switch it to SSH for a more stable connection:
+    If it shows an `https://` URL, switch it to SSH:
     ```bash
     git remote set-url origin git@github.com:skygorilla/teramoto-motorcycle-platform.git
     ```

-### Issue: Branch Configuration Error
+### Issue: Branch Configuration Error ("no such ref was fetched")

-If you see an error like `no such ref was fetched` or your local branch doesn't know what to track, you can fix it with these commands:
+If you see an error like `no such ref was fetched` or your local branch doesn't know what to track on the remote repository, you can fix it with these commands:

 ```bash
 # Tell git to update its knowledge of remote branches